CiscoSystems/don/README.md

 # DON: Diagnosing OpenVswitch Networking

+> This work was [presented in the OpenStack Liberty Summit held in Vancouver in May, 2015] (https://www.openstack.org/summit/vancouver-2015/summit-videos/presentation/don-diagnosing-ovs-in-neutron "DON Presentation at OpenStack Liberty Summit, Vancouver, May 2015").

 Neutron provides Networking-as-a-service in the OpenStack ecosystem.
 Networking functionalities are provided by plugins that implement well-defined Neutron APIs.
 Among many, the Open vSwitch plugin (OVS) is possibly the most widely